 Source freelance creative artists to develop visual design

-Supervise the work of creative professionals and provide them timely feedback
+Supervise the work of creative professionals and provide them with timely feedback

 Edit photographs before publication